Bottom line: Be at the Snow Lakes trailhead at 4:00 am to drop a car and start up the Colchuck Lake trail by 5:00.

 Whether they get feet on the trail by 4:00 depends largely on how well they anticipated the time needed for car shuttles and parking.

-If you’re starting your trip at the Snow Lakes trailhead and dropping a car at the Stewart Lake trailhead, you’ll have an hour of driving back and forth just to stash the second vehicle before you start hiking.
+If you’re starting your trip at the Snow Lakes trailhead and dropping a car at the Stuart Lake trailhead, you’ll have an hour of driving back and forth just to stash the second vehicle before you start hiking.

 If you’re staying overnight in the town of Leavenworth before your hike, it’s fairly easy to get an early start.
 On the other hand, if you or some of your friends are driving over from the Puget Sound region that morning, they need to also allow for at least two hours of driving over Stevens Pass to the Icicle Road turnoff in Leavenworth.